hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     ! -> Here, it extends by 100MB each time.
     !
 Global buffer count is how many buffers of size block_size should stay in ! -> RAM to cache the data read and written to disk.
-This set-up uses about 33MB in RAM. change -segment DEFAULT -file="$vista_home/g/mumps.dat" -access_method=BG -allocation=1048576  -block_size=4096 -lock_space=1000 -global_buffer_count=8192 -extension_count=25600
+This set-up uses about 33MB in RAM.
+    ! -> On a production environment, this is one of the variables you typically increase. change -segment DEFAULT -file="$vista_home/g/mumps.dat" -access_method=BG -allocation=1048576  -block_size=4096 -lock_space=1000 -global_buffer_count=8192 -extension_count=25600

     !
 Ditto pretty much, except this is smaller.
 Note that we create a new segment